10 Best U.S. Virgin Islands Experiences

 As the most agricultural of the Virgin Islands, St. Croix has become an emerging destination for foodies; the St. Croix Food and Wine Experience attracts more visitors every year, and local chefs are upping their game to keep up.

 If you're looking for authentic island cooking, you can't go wrong at La Reine Chicken Shack, located on the road between Christiansted and Frederiksted.
 Locals and travelers in the know (including Martha Stewart!) line up for pork, fish and chicken that's been barbecued to perfection on the grills out back.
 Don't miss the "johnny cake," fried bread dumplings also known in the Caribbean as "bake."
-Cash only.
+Note that the restaurant is cash only.

 Watch a Movie on the Beach